tlswg/tls13-spec/draft-ietf-tls-tls13.md

 CertificateVerify".
 It is used to provide separation between signatures made in different contexts, helping against potential cross-protocol attacks.

-For example, if Hash(Handshake Context + Certificate) was 32 bytes of 01 (this length would make sense for SHA-256), the content covered by the digital signature for a server CertificateVerify would be:
+For example, if the transcript hash was 32 bytes of
+01 (this length would make sense for SHA-256), the content covered by the digital signature for a server CertificateVerify would be:

        2020202020202020202020202020202020202020202020202020202020202020